 Where the difference between the initial calibration value, any subsequent interim calibration check, and a final calibration check on completion of measurements is 1.0 dB or more, the measurement chain shall be thoroughly investigated to determine the source of the drift.
 If a fault in the noise measuring system is identified, then the data shall be marked as highly uncertain, treated with extreme caution and not used for important decision making.
 Unless there is a clear reason for the calibration drift that does not indicate a fault with the system, the noise measuring system shall be temporarily replaced and returned to the manufacturer (or equivalently competent laboratory) for test and repair.

+Vibration

+The equipment shall be subject to periodic verification as defined in ISO 8041.
+Each set of equipment shall be accompanied by its calibration certificate.

+If a fault in vibration instrumentation system used for long term monitoring is identified, then the data shall be marked as highly uncertain, treated with extreme caution and not used for important decision making.
+The vibration instrumentation shall be returned to the manufacturer (or equivalently competent laboratory) for test and repair.

 Baseline Reporting